usnistgov/800-63-3/sp800-63a/sec4_ial.md

 5. The CSP SHALL NOT use attributes collected and maintained in the identity proofing process for any purpose other than identity proofing, authentication, or attribute assertions, related fraud mitigation, or to comply with law or legal process unless the CSP provides clear notice and obtains consent from the subscriber for additional uses.
 CSPs SHALL NOT make consent a condition of the service.

-6. The CSP SHALL provide effective mechanisms for redress of applicant complaints or problems arising from the identity proofing.
-These mechanisms SHALL be easy for applicants to find and access.
+6. The CSP SHALL provide mechanisms for redress of applicant complaints or problems arising from the identity proofing.
+These mechanisms SHALL be easy for applicants to find and use.
+The CSP SHALL assess the mechanisms for their efficacy in achieving resolution of complaints or problems.

 7. The identity proofing and enrollment processes SHALL be performed according to an applicable written policy or *practice statement* that specifies the particular steps taken to verify identities.